Detroit Auto Show 2011:

-Comprehensive test programme
+Comprehensive test program

 In addition to frontal full-scale tests, the C30 Electric has been subjected to other accident scenarios such as side collisions and rear-end impacts.
-The programme also includes front and side collisions with a rigid pole.
+The program also includes front and side collisions with a rigid pole.
 The aim is to ensure that the car gives its occupants the best possible crash protection in the accident scenarios that are most frequent in real-life traffic.